ton-community/ton-docs/docs/contribute/guidelines.md

 ```

-- **Use a linter & prettifier** before pasting your code into code blocks.
+- **Use a linter & prettifier** before pasting your code into the code blocks.
 We recommend `eslint` for JavaScript/React.
 Use `prettier` for code formatting.
 - **Avoid over-use of bullet points**, numbered lists, or complicated text formatting.
-Using **bold** or *italic* emphasis is allowed, but should be kept to a minimum.
+The use of **bold** or *italic* emphasis is allowed but should be kept to a minimum.

 # **App setup**

 - Web3 projects will typically include several existing code libraries.
 Be sure to account for this when writing your tutorial.
 Where possible, provide a GitHub repository as a starting point to make it easier for learners to get started.
 - If you are *not* using a GitHub repo to contain the code used in your tutorial, remember to explain to readers how to create a folder to keep the code organized.
-*For example* : `mkdir example && cd example`
+*For example*: `mkdir example && cd example`
 - If you use `npm init` to initialize a project directory, explain the prompts or use the `-y` flag.
 - If you use `npm install` use the `-save` flag.